TGit-Tech/RF-DITS_protocol_spec/README.md

 ## **1. Overview 📝**

 RF-DITS is built for **simplicity, efficiency, and security**.
 The **Device Index Table (DIT)** stores static data on all connected **devices**.
-Data that including each device's textual name, index alias and value datatype, read/write permissions, limits, and enumerated options.
+Data that includes each device's textual name, index alias and value datatype, read/write permissions, limits, and enumerated options.
 Other nodes can request the DIT and store it in **permanent memory** as **remote-node configurations**, providing **reliable, persistent access** to device definitions and constraints without relying on a central system or transmitting repeatedly that information with every request.

 ---